SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 .. note::

-   Constants or variables created with optional binding are only available within the code block following their creation, as in the first branch of the ``if`` statement above.
+   Constants and variables created with optional binding in an ``if`` statement. are available only within the body of the ``if`` statement.
-   If you want to work with the optional's value in the code that comes after the optional binding, and not just within the first branch of the ``if`` statement, use a ``guard`` statement as described in :ref:`ControlFlow_Guard`.
+   In contrast, the constants and variables created with a ``guard`` statement are available in the lines of code that follow the ``guard`` statement, as described in :ref:`ControlFlow_Guard`,

 .. _TheBasics_ImplicitlyUnwrappedOptionals: